Lesson video

 Whilst the more important bishops were usually promoted to their positions by the local king.

-This was a way for kings to control the Church in their kingdoms.
-And the reason being is that only bishops loyal to the king would be promoted.
+And the reason being is that only bishops loyal to the would be promoted.

-So if you're likely to have a bishop that will act against what the king wants, then realistically he's not gonna be made a bishop in the first place.
+So if you're likely to have a bishop that will act against what the king wants, then, realistically, he's not gonna be made a bishop in the first place.

 Now, bishops controlled areas of land and the people who lived there, which gave them a huge amount of power.

-They could raise troops for their army.
+They could raise troops with their army.

-In some cases they actually led troops into battle.
+In some cases, they actually led troops into battle.

 In many ways, bishops weren't too dissimilar from local lords at this point in time.

-Now, in the 11th century things changed.
+Now in the 11th century, things changed.

-Under pope's Leo IX and Gregory VII in particular, the power of the Church increased significantly.
+Under Popes Leo IX and Gregory VII in particular, the power of the Church increased significantly.

-And Gregory VII was pope from 1073 to 1085.
+Leo IX was pope from 1049 to 1054, and Gregory VII was pope from 1073 to 1085.

-Gregory VII worked under Pope Leo IX, So when Leo died and there was another pope that was pope in between times, but Gregory just kind of picked up where Leo left off in that respect.
+So when Leo died, and there was another pope that was pope in between times, but Gregory just kind of picked up where Leo left off in that respect.

 Local priests and bishops who were loyal to their monarchs were replaced with churchmen.